Skip to content

 How much of my retirement savings should go into an annuity?

-There isn’t a universal percentage.
-Many retirees use annuities to build an “income floor” while keeping a liquid reserve and other investments for flexibility.
+There isn’t a universal percentage that works for everyone.
+Many retirees at 65 use annuities to build an “income floor” while keeping a liquid reserve and other investments for flexibility and long-term growth.
+A common approach is to size the annuity to cover the gap between guaranteed income (Social Security, pension) and essential monthly expenses — then keep remaining assets in investments for discretionary spending, healthcare reserves, and long-term growth.
+If your essential expenses exceed your guaranteed income by $1,500 per month, sizing an annuity to cover that gap is a clearer framework than picking a percentage of assets.
 The right amount depends on expenses, Social Security timing, risk tolerance, and the size of your emergency fund.

 Do fixed indexed annuity rates change?